Acoolguy25/riscv-web-emulator/README.md

 - Disk support without an in-memory copy (can WASM support this?)

-- Fix the disassembler to recognize pseudo ops like li, mv, ret, etc. (This requires a structural change).
+- Improve the disassembler to recognize pseudo ops like li, mv, ret, etc. (This requires a structural change).

 ## How to run Linux